4) Divorce in the Bible

 My Decision

 I accept the biblical teaching that marriage should be permanent and that divorce is not part of God’s original plan.
-If I face marital difficulties, I will seek reconciliation, forgiveness, and professional help before considering divorce as a last resort.
+If I face marital difficulties, I will seek forgiveness, wisdom, and mature professional and pastoral help; in a situation of risk, I will seek protection before any attempt at reconciliation.